 The CIS has undertaken a five-step planning process that will guide our work in supporting teaching and learning at SOU.
-Be sure to check out the proposed services, events, programs and projects detailed on the CIS Portfolio tab and complete the linked surveys to tell us what you think about these potential activities.
+Be sure to check out the proposed services, events, programs and projects detailed on the CIS Portfolio tab.

 The Center for Instructional Support directly serves faculty.
 Our focus is on supporting faculty so that they can create the best possible learning experiences for our students.
 During Summer term 2014, the CIS staff began drafting a list of potential services, events, workshops, projects, and programs that would serve the Center’s mission and meet the faculty’s needs for support and development.